Levothyroxine is a medicine used to treat an underactive thyroid gland (hypothyroidism).

-In rare cases, it's possible to have a serious allergic reaction to levothyroxine (anayphylaxis).
+In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to levothyroxine.

 These are not all the side effects of levothyroxine.
 For a full list see the leaflet inside your medicines packet.

-Levothyroxine is generally safe to take in pregnancy and while breastfeeding.
+Levothyroxine is usually safe to take in pregnancy.

 You'll need to have regular blood tests during pregnancy to make sure you're on the right dose of levothyroxine for you and your baby.
 Most women need to take a higher dose of levothyroxine than usual while they're pregnant.

 It's usually safe to breastfeed while you're on levothyroxine.
 Thyroid hormones pass into breast milk in very low levels that are too small to affect the baby.